Valentine's day mascara: History

 The Thanet District Council said they would contact the property owner to discuss the preservation of the artwork.
 The owner subsequently contacted an art gallery to help preserve the artwork and said that she was "trying to balance the needs of the tenant and the local art community".

 The work was posted by Banksy on his Instagram page.
 It has been interpreted as statement about violence against women.
 Local residents expressed shock that the area had been cleaned by the council so quickly, with complaints about rubbish usually taking weeks to resolve.

-Banksy created another work on Valentine's Day in Bristol in 2018.
+Banksy had previously created a different work on Valentine's Day in Bristol in 2018.